FabrizioBrancati/Queuer/README.md

 - [x] Declare how many concurrent operation a queue can handle
 - [x] Create semaphores
 - [x] Create and handle schedules
+- [x] Automatically or manually retry an operation
 - [ ] Ability to restore uncompleted operations

 Requirements